 “The spread between the United States 10-year benchmark bond and the JP Morgan emerging-market bond index has narrowed to an historical low of 157 basis points, suggesting that emerging-market debt is the most expensive it has ever been, relative to US paper,” the analysts pointed out.

 They said it is “highly unlikely” that this situation is sustainable and another “hiccup” in the market could see emerging market yields trend higher once again.
+“At the very least, there is little scope for emerging-market yields to fall any further and the next move in yields is almost certain to be upward.”

 The analysts said that in a similar fashion, the rand is “unlikely” to strengthen any further over the short term, with domestic inflation fears and a large current-account deficit weighing down on sentiment.